-THE TIKI HUT, THE POLYNESIAN ROOM, TOWN AND COUNTRY HOTEL (1961–now)
+THE TIKI HUT, THE POLYNESIAN ROOM, TOWN AND COUNTRY HOTEL (1961–2019)

-The Tiki Hut (aka Tiki Pavilion, Tiki Room) is an event space built on the grounds of Charles H. Brown’s Town and Country Hotel in Mission Valley, San Diego.
+The Tiki Hut (aka Tiki Pavilion, Tiki Room) was an event space built on the grounds of Charles H. Brown’s Town and Country Hotel in Mission Valley, San Diego.
 The octagonal shake-covered building was designed by Hendrick and Mock (Islands Restaurant, Hanalei Hotel) as part of a 1962 expansion project that brought 80 more rooms to the hotel complex.
-The pavilion was topped with a William Westenhaver Witco Mainlander carving named “Riki Tiki.”On special occasions, Tiki torch flames or fireworks would be set off from his head.
-Riki caught fire a couple of times even though he was protected from the flames via a sheetmetal dulì (Chinese farmer’s hat).
+A large carving named “Riki Tiki” topped the pavilion (in the style of Dale McGowan’s Mainlander restaurant in St Louis).

 The Polynesian Room was a large event space in the Town and Country Hotel’s attached convention center addition.